SkyTemple/c-of-time/README.md

     3. Select the *ExtraSpace* patch and click *Apply*
 6. Place the ROM in `[project root]/rom.nds`
     - **US ROM offsets are used by default.** If you're using a EU ROM, change the `REGION` variable in `Makefile` to `EU`.
+7. Follow these steps depending on your operating system:
+    - If you are using Linux, install [armips](https://github.com/Kingcom/armips) manually.
+    - If you are encountering errors with armips on Windows, you might need to install the [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-US/download/details.aspx?id=48145).
-7. If you are using Linux, install [armips](https://github.com/Kingcom/armips) manually.
-On macOS, you might need to do the following:
+    - On macOS, you might need to do the following:
       - Navigate to the folder `bin/armips` in Finder
       - Right-click `armips-mac-x64`, click "Open" and confirm
 8. (optional) Run `make header-comments` to generate documentation comments for IDEs.

 ## Building